ucl-pathgenomics/PUn-of-HaROLD/README.md

 # PUN of HaROLD: Pretty Useful ruNtime of HaROLD

+NB: this is deprecated code, but some may find use of it.

 This program automates the running of processed in performing haplotype reconstruction on longitudinal deep sequencing samples, by analysing co-varying variants in a probabilistic framework.